Dashboard Member settings

 • living apart for more than 5 years (without agreement)

-• desertion - if your spouse left you, without your agreement or a good reason and with the intention of ending the relationship
+• desertion – if the spouse left, without agreement or a good reason and with the intention of ending the relationship

 In practice, divorcing couples who both wanted to get divorced would often choose 'unreasonable behaviour' as a catch-all ground.
 In reality, there was a very low standard for what qualified as unreasonable behaviour.